 Sri Lanka government led by united people freedom alliance (UPFA) is planning a large-scale tourism development plans for Katana electorate in Gampaha district.
 Authorities are planning to improve the tourism infrastructure in the region aiming to turn Katana in tourism hub in the district.
 The project will be launched with the help of economic development ministry and tourism ministry.

-A land with 80 hectares in extent will be allocated for the project, and which is located near the Bandaranaike international airport, Colombo, Katunayake.
+Land with 80 hectares in extent will be allocated for the project, and which is located near the Bandaranaike international airport, Colombo, Katunayake.
 Facilities such as hotels, restaurants, airline services, nightclubs and recreation facilities for holidaymakers, shopping facilities will be also developed in the region.
 There are four five star hotels to be built with 2300 rooms under the plan and the hotels are equipped with all modern facilities such as shopping malls, exhibitions centres, convention centres, access for all the modern communication facilities.

 The proposal for the project was submitted to the approval of cabinet by Minister of Economic Development Basil Rajapaksa.
-After being granted the green light from the cabinet, Ministry of Economic Development is yet to start with feasibility studies of the plan.
+After being granted the green light from the cabinet, the Ministry of Economic Development is yet to start with feasibility studies of the plan.

-It is estimated that project will generate 10,000 jobs at the completion of the development plan and it is to be completed in few stages.
+It is estimated that the project will generate 10,000 jobs at the completion of the development plan and it is to be completed in a few stages.
 The government is expected to invest the first stage of the plan wi